island-is/island.is/README.md

 - You have [Java](https://www.java.com/en/download/manual.jsp) `>= 1.8` installed (for schema generation).
 - Run `yarn` to install the dependencies.

+{% hint style="info" %}
+If you are running on Windows we recommend using [Docker and WSL2](https://docs.docker.com/desktop/windows/wsl/)
+{% endhint %}

 ### For fetching secrets

 - You have [AWS command line tools v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed.